Here’s a list of clothes and shoes you shouldn’t wear in China.

 Can I wear red in China?

 Absolutely.
 In fact, some people believe you can avoid bad luck just by wearing red.
-It’s a popular color to wear during Chinese New Year too.
+It’s a popular color to wear during Lunar New Year too.

 Can I wear shorts in China?